Plantar Fascia Rupture Test

 What is the plantar fascia?

-The Plantar Fascia is a part of the foot that serves as a shock absorber.
+The plantar fascia is a part of the foot that serves as a shock absorber.
 It also supports the arch of a foot by bearing our full weight whenever we stand, walk, and run.
-Now, as with all things that bear weight, it’s only correct to assume that this part has its limits and may weaken at a certain point, especially if you’re on your feet the whole day, whether for work, sports, or something recreational.
+As with all things that bear weight, this body part has its limits and may weaken at a certain point, especially if you're on your feet the whole day—whether for work, sports, or leisure.

-If your feet become strained enough, your Plantar Fascia might get irritated or damaged.
-When this happens, your Plantar Fascia might go through something called Plantar Fasciitis, a condition considered to be one of the most common causes of foot and heel pain.
-If you have Plantar Fasciitis, you will likely feel a prickling or stabbing sensation in the arch of your foot.
+With enough strain, your plantar fascia might get irritated or damaged.
+When this happens, you might develop something called plantar fasciitis, a condition considered one of the most common causes of foot pain and chronic heel pain.
+If you have plantar fasciitis, you will likely feel a prickling or stabbing sensation in the arch of your foot.
 Your foot will feel stiff.
-Your heel will likely swell, and whenever you take a step, you will feel like something’s biting or clamping your heel.
+Your heel will likely swell, and whenever you take a step, you will feel like something's biting or clamping your heel.

-Another problem that might result from an irritated or damaged Plantar Fascia is a Plantar Fascia Rupture.
+Another possible result of an irritated or damaged plantar fascia is a plantar fascia rupture or tear.
 This problem is uncommon.
 It is an acute type of pain that may emerge when performing an athletic or kinetic activity.
-When the rupture happens, the person will experience the feeling of having something tearing up or stabbing the sole of their foot.
+Heel pain caused by a plantar fascia rupture feels like a sharp pain, like something is tearing up or stabbing the sole of the foot.
 After the rupture, swelling will start to occur, and they will likely talk about a localized type of pain.
-After a few days, there will be bruising in the area and tenderness.
+After a few days, there will be bruising and tenderness in the area.

 How to perform the Plantar Fascia Rupture Test

-To check for a Plantar Fascia Rupture, you’ll have to conduct a series of tests that will confirm if it’s Plantar Fascia Rupture or Plantar Fasciitis.
-They’re not the same.
-In the context of this guide, the Plantar Fascia Rupture Test is a series of tests to account for the possibility of it being Plantar Fasciitis.
+To check for a plantar fascia tear, you'll have to conduct a series of tests that will confirm if it's a plantar fascia rupture or plantar fasciitis.
+They're not the same.
+In the context of this guide, the Plantar Fascia Rupture Test is a series of tests that account for the possibility of it being Plantar Fasciitis.

 Here's how it'll go:

-1. Check the medical history of the patient to see if they’ve had a history of flat feet or Plantar Fasciitis or Rupture.
+- Check the patient's medical history to see if they have a history of flat feet, plantar fascia rupture, or plantar fasciitis.

 When is it best to conduct a Plantar Fascia Rupture Test?

-Also, before you conduct this test, it’s best to tell them what will happen and what particular tests will be conducted overall.
+Also, before you conduct this test, it's best to tell them what will happen and what particular tests will be conducted overall.
 This template includes an imaging test as part of the series.
-These tests are expensive, so it’s best to inform the patient beforehand so they can decide if they want to push through with it or not.
-They have the right to know and to decide, so you shouldn’t surprise them with a sudden imaging test.
+These tests are expensive, so it's best to inform the patient beforehand so they can decide whether to proceed.
+They have the right to know and to decide, so you shouldn't surprise them with a sudden imaging test.

 It's also best to conduct this test even if there is no bruising yet.
 Bruises might only appear days after the rupture first occurred, so having your patient undergo the tests is ideal so that you can detect as early as possible what specific Plantar Fascia problem they have, and if it's a rupture, you can immediately see if it's partial or complete.